wrongbyte/rust-paxos/README.md

 In each round, proposers are going to send a value `n` that must be added to the current value `n` of the nodes.
 After the protocol phases are completed, we expect that all nodes will have the same value.
 This is tested by running the algorithm a few times and checking the value for each node.

+For the sake of simplicity, we'll have three learners, separated from other nodes.
+These learners will be responsible for actually writing the data in the storage.

+The algorithm halts in a few scenarios:
+- if there's no proposer, or if there's more than one proposer
+- if there's no learners

 ```mermaid
 sequenceDiagram
     participant Proposer